savindumahasen/Multi-AI-Agent-Chatbot/README.md

 # Chatbot
-This is a chatbot application.
-Mainly use new module of langchain called langraph for developing this project.
+This is a simple chatbot application.
+Mainly use new module of langchain called langraph, langsmith and  Gemma2-9b-It LLM model from Groq platform for developing this project.
+This chatbot has good general knowledge like chatgpt, and  deep seek.
+Google Colab is the IDE or platform use for developing this.